imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_association.html.markdown

 The following attributes are exported:

 * `id` - Incapsula Mutual TLS Client to Imperva CA Certificate Association ID.
-The ID composed of 2 parts: `site_id` and `certificate_id` separated by slash.
+The ID is composed of 2 parts: `site_id` and `certificate_id` separated by a slash.

 ## Import

-Incapsula Mutual TLS Client to Imperva CA Certificate Association can be imported using `site_id` and `certificate_id` separated by slash:
+Incapsula Mutual TLS Client to Imperva CA Certificate Association can be imported using `site_id` and `certificate_id` separated by a slash:

 ```
 $ terraform import incapsula_mtls_client_to_imperva_ca_certificate_site_association.site_certificate_association_1 site_id/certificate_id